 Evaluation & Process

 Applicants will be evaluated based on their essay and letters of recommendation; there is no GPA requirement.
 Please note: letters of recommendation must directly reference the student’s challenges.
 If the applicant does not wish to share their challenges with their recommender, then the recommendation must reference the student’s personal character.

-Up to 10 scholarships will be awarded in 2020, based on financing.
-Winners will be notified by July 31, 2020.
+More than 10 scholarships will be awarded in 2020, based on financing.
+Winners will be notified in August.